 Each user role in WordPress has a different level from 0 to 10.
-This screenshot is from the Capability Manager Enhanced screen:

-Every default role in WordPress has one of these levels.
 The very lowest level is “Subscriber” and that has a level of 0.
 The very highest level is “Administrator” and that has a level of 10.

 - Subscriber: 0

 - Author: 2

 These role levels are mostly deprecated in WordPress.
 To some extent they are relic of the days before WordPress 2.0 added user roles.

 WordPress 2.0 came out in 2007, but it took several more years to slowly remove role levels from the codebase.

 This snippet below is from a book called “WordPress 2.7 Cookbook” which was published in 2009.
 You can see that the role levels were hard-coded into WordPress: